Probing many-body dynamics in a two dimensional dipolar spin ensemble

 To be specific, let us consider a single spin-1/2 probe coupled to a many-body ensemble via long-range, $1/r^\alpha$ Ising interactions:

-where $r_i$ is the distance between the probe spin $\hat{s}_p$ and the $i$-th system spin $s_i$~\cite{isingFN}.
-Such power-law interactions are ubiquitous in solid-state, atomic and molecular quantum platforms (e.g.~RKKY interactions, electric/magnetic dipolar interactions, van der Waals interactions, etc.)~\cite{craig:2004, saffman2010quantum, choi2017depolarization, britton2012engineered}.
+where $r_i$ is the distance between the probe spin $\hat{s}_p$ and the $i$-th system spin $\hat{s}_i$, and Ising coupling strength $J_z$ implicitly includes any angular dependence.
+Such power-law interactions are ubiquitous in solid-state, atomic and molecular quantum platforms (e.g.~RKKY interactions, electric/magnetic dipolar interactions, van der Waals interactions, etc.).

-Physically, the system spins generate an effective magnetic field at the location of the probe (via their Ising interactions), which can be measured via Ramsey spectroscopy~[inset, Fig. \ref{fig:fig1}(e)]~\cite{schweiger2001principles}.
-In particular, we envision initially preparing the probe in an eigenstate of $\hat{s}_p^z$ and subsequently rotating it with a $\pi/2$-pulse such that the normalized coherence, $C \equiv 2\braket{\hat{s}_p^x} = 1$.
-The magnetic field, which fluctuates due to many-body interactions, causes the probe to Larmor precess~[inset, Fig. \ref{fig:fig1}(b, e)]~\cite{SM}.
+Physically, the system spins generate an effective magnetic field at the location of the probe (via Ising interactions), which can be measured with Ramsey spectroscopy~[inset, Fig. \ref{fig:fig1}(e)]~\cite{schweiger2001principles}.
+In particular, we envision initially preparing the probe in an eigenstate of $\hat{s}_p^z$ and subsequently rotating it with a $\pi/2$-pulse such that the initial normalized coherence is unity, $C \equiv 2\braket{\hat{s}_p^x} = 1$.
+The magnetic field, which fluctuates due to many-body interactions, causes the probe to Larmor precess~[inset, Fig. \ref{fig:fig1}(b)]~\cite{SM}.
 The phase associated with this Larmor precession can be read out via a population imbalance, after a second $\pi/2$ pulse.

+\textit{Average over many-body trajectories}---For a many-body system at infinite temperature, $C(t) = 2\textrm{Tr}[\rho(t)\hat{s}_p^x]$, where $\rho(t)$ is the full density matrix that includes both the system and the probe.
+The spin fluctuations are determined by the microscopic details of the many-body dynamics whose full analysis is intractable.
+To make progress, we approximate each spin as a stochastic classical variable $\hat{s}_i^z(t) \to s_i^z(t)$.
+The statistical properties of such variables, and their resulting ability to capture the experimental observations, provide important insights into the nature of fluctuations in strongly-interacting spin systems.